 Figure 3.
 Duck magret

-The Peking duck is the breed of ducks that produce meat most commonly used worldwide.
+The Peking duck is the meat duck breed that is most commonly used worldwide.
 Over the years, this breed has been genetically selected to achieve high yields with excellent food conversions.

 Peking ducks are one of the most popular breeds for their versatility and adaptability to adverse conditions

-Other popular breeds of meat include Aylesbury and Rouen ducks.
+Other popular meat breeds include Aylesbury and Rouen ducks.

 The final products of duck meat that are most commonly sold in the mentioned countries include complete ducks with legs and head with or without viscera, duck breasts, tongues, selected wings, legs, gizzards, necks and foie gras, among others, this last from duck and/or goose livers.